GetCreativeMalhi/doodle-box/README.md

 ## 🎮 How to Play

-    1. Open in your browser.
+    1. Open https://getcreativemalhi.github.io/doodle-box/ in your browser.
+    2. Click "Click to Enter Grid Size" and enter a number between 1 and 100.
+    3. Hover over the grid squares to doodle.
+Each square darkens with every pass until it turns black after 10 interactions.

 ---